Anxiety and Family Constellations

 What is generational trauma?

-Generational trauma refers to unresolved emotional pain, stress, or trauma that may continue to affect later generations within a family system.
+Generational trauma refers to unresolved emotional pain, stress, or trauma that may continue affecting later generations within a family system.

 Can Family Constellations replace therapy or medical care?

-No. Family Constellations is not a replacement for medical, psychiatric, or psychological treatment.
+No. Family Constellations is not a replacement for medical, psychiatric, psychological, or trauma treatment.
 It is a complementary systemic and experiential approach.